garethjohnsdesign/sophiedewey.com/README.md

-# Katie Swinden
+# Sophie Dewey

-Website for Inside Retail.
-Please go to [www.katieswinden.com](http://katieswinden.com) in case you want to take a look at the website.
+Website for Sophie Dewey.
+Please go to [www.sophiedewey.com](http://sophiedewey.com) in case you want to take a look at the website.

 * * *